vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/troubleshooting.md

 # <a name="general"></a>General troubleshooting approach

-1. Verify that you have a valid IP detect﻿⁠⁠⁠⁠script and functioning DNS resolvers to bind the DC/OS services to.
+1. Verify that you have a valid IP detect﻿⁠⁠⁠⁠script, functioning DNS resolvers to bind the DC/OS services to, and that all nodes are synchronized with NTP.

     ## <a name="ip-detect-script"></a>IP detect script